 You are an undergraduate student & interested in farm animal cognition?
 Apply for a paid internship on cattle cognition and human-animal interactions in Dan Weary’s group in Vancouver!
 Follow this link or send me an email for more information on the project.

-If you are interested in writing a proposal for a 1-year postdoc project on goats at FBN Dummerstorf, contact me via email or find more information here.
+If you are interested in writing a proposal for a 1-year postdoc project on goat behaviour/cognition at FBN Dummerstorf, contact me via email or find more information here.

 My name is Christian Nawroth.
 I stare at goats in order to better understand how they perceive their physical and social environment.
 My main research interests focus on animal cognition (in particular farm animals), applied ethology, animal welfare science and animal ethics.

 In April 2017, I started working on a project on goat cognition and enrichment with Dr. Jan Langbein at the Leibniz Institute for Farm Animal Biology (Germany) and Dr. Nina Keil at Agroscope Taenikon (Switzerland).
 The project will provide insights into how domestication has affected the behaviour and cognition of goats.
 In addition, it will foster knowledge on the long-term effects of repeated cognitive training on behavioural, motivational and physiological parameters of domestic animals, and thus paves the way to a better incorporation of cognitive enrichment into concepts of animal welfare.

 Horse behaviour/cognition – Anne Schrimpf (MPI CBS, Germany)

 Penguin behaviour/cognition – Livio Favaro (University of Turin, Italy)